endymion1818/deliciousreverie/src/pages/post/dont-fear-jamstack.md

 ---
-title: "Don't hate on the JAMStack: An open letter to Matt Mullenweg"
+title: "Don't fear the JAMStack"
 description: "WordPress has long been the de facto publishing platform for the web.
-But things are changing.
-Here's an open reply to WordPress owner Matt Mullenweg on where I think things are going to go from here."
+But many developers are hearing more about the JAMStack.
+Here's why I switched, and my take on where I think things are going to go from here."
 categories:
   - development
 tags: